2. MATERIAL ACCOUNTING POLICIES

 (ix) Employee benefits

 The Company participates in various employee benefit plans.
 Post-employment benefits are classified as either defined contribution plans or defined benefit plans.
 Under a defined contribution plan, the Company's only obligation is to pay a fixed amount with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
 The related actuarial and investment risks fall on the employee.
-The expenditure for defined contribution plans is recognised as expense during the period when the employee provides service.
+The expenditure for defined contribution plans is recognized as expense during the period when the employee provides service.
 Under a defined benefit plan, it is the Company's obligation to provide agreed benefits to the employees.
 The related actuarial risks fall on the Company.
 The present value of the defined benefit obligations is calculated using the projected unit credit method.

 Short-term employee benefits

-All short-term employee benefits such as salaries, wages, bonus, and other benefits which fall within 12 months of the period in which the employee renders related services which entitles them to avail such benefits and non-accumulating compensated absences are recognised on an undiscounted basis and charged to the statement of profit and loss.
+renders related services which entitles them to avail such benefits and non-accumulating compensated absences are recognised on an undiscounted basis and charged to the statement of profit and loss.

 A liability is recognised for benefits accruing to employees in respect of wages and salaries in the period the related service is rendered at the undiscounted amount of the benefits expected to be paid in exchange for that service.